-Sometimes, when your body and mind become unconsciously stimulated by something new, attractive, different, quicker, or addictive and you experience something greater than usual, your mind then demands the same excitement and experience from your regular things, responsibilities, roles, routines, people, and tasks.
+Sometimes, when your body and mind become unconsciously stimulated by something new, attractive, different, instant or addictive and you experience something greater than usual, your mind then demands the same excitement and experience from your regular things, responsibilities, roles, routines, people and tasks.

-Example 01: You can activate or trigger your body’s energy organically through running, walking, workouts, yoga, or meditation, or you can simply drink black coffee or a pre-workout drink to pump it up quickly without effort—this is why they’re called nerve stimulants.
+Example 01: You can activate or trigger your body’s energy organically through running, walking, workouts, yoga or meditation, or you can simply drink a black coffee or a pre-workout drink to pump it up quickly without effort—this is why they’re called as nerve stimulants.
 If someone can easily get their energy stimulation from a drink, why would their mind encourage them to do anything organic?

-Example 02: Consider a school-going teen: a regular schoolbook becomes meaningless when they are stimulated by the Harry Potter book collection.
+Example 02: Consider a Teen: a regular schoolbook becomes meaningless when they are stimulated by the Harry Potter book collection.
 That collection becomes insignificant when they listen to Harry Potter audiobooks, which in turn becomes meaningless when they watch Harry Potter movies.
-Perhaps even that becomes trivial when they start playing Harry Potter video games.
-At that stage, just imagine how they feel about a regular schoolbook—almost numb.
+Eventually even that becomes trivial when they start playing Harry Potter video games.
+At that stage, just imagine how they would feel about a regular schoolbook—almost numb.

 It is neither functionally healthy nor safe to rely on any stimulant for an extended period.
 Doing so will either deepen your addiction or make you feel numb towards your regular life.